SilentGene/sublime-fasta-syntax/README.md

 ![change syntax](./sample_pics/sample_change_syntax.gif)

 ## Note
 This is a `Syntax` which helps Sublime Text understand the composition of the FastA format, not a `Theme` or a `Color Scheme`.
-The color of the key words is specified according to the `Color Scheme` which you can select by `menu -> Preferences -> Select Color Scheme...`
+The color of the keywords is specified according to the `Color Scheme` which you can select by `menu -> Preferences -> Select Color Scheme...`

 ![change color scheme](./sample_pics/sample_change_color_scheme.gif)

 ## Samples
-A few examples of this syntax working with severl built-in color schemes:
+A few examples of this syntax working with several built-in color schemes:
 1. Monokai
 ![Monokai](./sample_pics/Monokai.jpg)
 2. Sixteen